rackerlabs/design-system/_component_design/buttons.md

 For example, do not use primary buttons in a dashboard widget because it attracts too much attention and the user cannot settle and focus on a single widget.

+A primary button can exist in one of the following states: default, hover, pressed, or disabled

 {% endcolumn %}

 {% column right:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}